Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 ASUS TUF Radeon RX 9070 XT OC Edition

-The ASUS TUF RX 9070 XT OC launched at $599 MSRP in March 2025, and by January 2026 it’s one of the strongest value propositions in this price tier.
-Built on RDNA 4 architecture with 64 Compute Units, it launched trailing the RTX 5070 Ti by about 2.5% at 1440p rasterization.
-Driver updates since release have pushed that to a 3% lead — it now outperforms the RTX 5070 Ti in several rasterized titles.
+The ASUS TUF RX 9070 XT OC launched at $599 MSRP in early 2025 and initially settled to $699–$729.
+In April 2026, ASUS and other AIB partners raised RX 9070 XT prices by up to 17%, pushing current street prices to $849–$879.
+Built on RDNA 4 with 64 Compute Units, it initially trailed the RTX 5070 Ti by about 2.5% at 1440p rasterization.
+Post-launch driver updates closed that gap — it now matches or leads the RTX 5070 Ti in several rasterized titles at 1440p.

-Pair with: AM5 or LGA1700/1851 platform (PCIe 5.0 supported), 850W PSU (card requires two 8-pin connectors).
+Pair with: AM5 or LGA1700/1851 platform (PCIe 5.0 supported), 850W PSU, two 8-pin power connectors required.

 5. MSI GeForce RTX 4090 Gaming X Trio 24G